 Hemorrhoids are a result of increased blood flow in pregnancy, particularly to those below your uterus.
 These veins can become dilated and swollen, and itch, burn, and bleed.

-How can you prevent hemorrhoids in pregnancy?
+How can you prevent hemorrhoids in pregnancy and postpartum?

 The key to preventing hemorrhoids is avoiding constipation, which puts extra pressure on your rectum during bowel movements.
 To prevent or reduce constipation, you can: